Christophe Fouquet

-Christophe Fauquet (born May 5, 1975) is a French bobsledder who competed from 1996 to 2006.
+Christophe Fouquet (born 5 May 1975) is a French bobsledder who competed from 1996 to 2006.
 His best Bobsleigh World Cup finish was sixth at Lake Placid in February 2005.

 Fouquet finished 24th in the two-man event at the 2005 FIBT World Championships in Calgary.
 Competing in two Winter Olympics, his best finish was fifth in the four-man event at Salt Lake City in 2002.